EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Secondary Storage (M.2 2280)

-* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 500GB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 500GB  Not available with your other selected options.
 Reload page to reset. +€150
-* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
 Reload page to reset. +€295
-* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€565
-* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€745
-* SANDISK 850X PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK 850X PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
 Reload page to reset. +€300
-* SANDISK 850X PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK 850X PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€699
-* SANDISK 850X PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK 850X PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€1,325
-* SANDISK 850X PCIe® 4.0 M.2 2280 - 8TB  Not available with your other selected options.
+* Secondary Storage (M.2 2280), SANDISK 850X PCIe® 4.0 M.2 2280 - 8TB  Not available with your other selected options.
 Reload page to reset. +€3,405
-* None (bring your own)
+* Secondary Storage (M.2 2280), None (bring your own)

 **Operating System**